abdullah-mansoor3/BTC-XGBoost-bot/README.md

 - [`app.py`](./app.py): Streamlit-based web interface for input and displaying predictions.
 - [`./data/scaling_params.json`](./data/scaling_params.json): Contains the mean and standard deviation values used to normalize/unnormalize the features.
 - [`xgb_model.pkl`](./xgb_model.pkl): Saved XGBoost model for predicting the next closing price.
-- [`./data/test_results.csv`](./data/test_results.csv): CSV file that stores the actual vs predicted prices and associated error metrics.
+- [`./data/test_results.csv`](./data/test_results.csv): CSV file that stores the actual vs predicted prices.
-- [`/notebooks`](./notebooks): This folder contains the Jupyter notebooks with code used to fetch, clean and preprocess the data and train the model.
+- [`/notebooks`](./notebooks): This folder contains the Jupyter notebooks with code used to fetch, clean and preprocess the data and train + evaluate the model.

 ## Usage